dxiDavid/Vanilla-Projects/README.md

-# This contains projects and challenges in their vanilla languages
+# This contains projects, components and challenges in their vanilla languages

 ![](./Vanilla.png)